mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/resources/single_function_recipe_template.md

 _Put or write the user story here.
 Add any clarifying notes you might have._

-## 2. Design the Method Signature
+## 2. Design the Function Signature

-_Include the name of the method, its parameters, return value, and side effects._
+_Include the name of the function, its parameters, return value, and side effects._

 ```python
 # EXAMPLE